SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2/README.md

 ## **Exercise Steps**

-The following steps explain to you how you can set up and test the API testing tool based B2B simulation using the 2 already prepared custom communication integration flows:
+The following steps explain to you how to set up and test the API testing tool based B2B simulation using the 2 already prepared custom communication integration flows:
 + Pnnnnnnnn - Step 1a - B2B Simulation.Sender
 + Pnnnnnnnn - Step 3b - B2B Simulation.Receiver

-1. Create the B2B receiver simulation communication channel by the following steps:
+1. Create the B2B receiver simulation communication channel by the following steps (as usual replace the P with User and the 123456 with your number):

     1. Go to B2B Scenarios -> Your Trading Partner (P12345678)  -> Systems  -> Communications
     2. Click on “Create” button